Irritable Bowel Syndrome: IBS Symptoms in Women

 2. Painful Menstruation

 According to statistics, it is more common for women who have especially painful periods to experience irritable bowel syndrome.
-It is what is known as dysmenorrhea, and tends to happen when certain hormones cause greater contractions in uterine muscles.
+Painful periods are known as dysmenorrhea and it tends to happen when certain hormones cause greater contractions in uterine muscles.

-That is why the hormonal factor determines if you are in the greater percentage of women who experience this disease.
-In general, it tends to be passed from mothers to daughter.
-You should keep it in mind.
+That is why the hormonal factor determines if you are part of the group of women who experience this disease.
+In general, it tends to be passed from mother to daughter.

 3. Periods of Constipation and Periods of Diarrhea